tomsWebConsulting/twcsl/v7.1/Section/Section Date Hide/README.md

 Sections are **visible by default** — your rules only determine **when they should be hidden**.

 The syntax is intentionally lightweight.
 It’s not a date engine.
-It won’t do leap‑year math or rollover calculations.
-But it *will* cover the many common scheduling needs with a compact, flexible format.
+It does handle rollover calculations.
+And, it *will* cover the many common scheduling needs with a compact, flexible format.

 You can also apply **multiple rules to the same section**, which allows more complex behavior within the syntax’s limits.